Vector Spaces

 Activity 22.4

 • Let \(H = \{ a_2 t^2 - a_1 t \ : \ a_1,a_2\in \R\}\).
 Note that \(H\) is a subset of \(\P_2\).
-Find two vectors \(\v_1,\v_2\in \P_2\) so that \(H = \Span \{\v_1, \v_2\}\) and hence conclude that \(H\) is a subspace of \(\P_2\).
+Find two vectors \(\v_1,\v_2\in \P_2\) so that \(H = \span \{\v_1, \v_2\}\) and hence conclude that \(H\) is a subspace of \(\P_2\).

 • Let \(p_1(t) = 1 - t^2\) and \(p_2(t) = 1 + t^2\), and let \(S = \{p_1(t), p_2(t)\}\) in \(\P_2\).
 Is the polynomial \(q(t) = 3 - 2t^2 \in \span S\)?